nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/PizzaCalories/README.md

 	Homemade - 1.0

 Everything that the class should expose is a getter for the calories per gram.
 Your task is to create the class with a proper constructor, fields, getters, and setters.
 Make sure you use the proper access modifiers.

+### Step 2.
+Validate Data for the Dough Class

+Change the internal logic of the Dough class by adding a data validation in the setters.

+Make sure that if an invalid flour type or an invalid baking technique is given a proper Exception is thrown with the message "Invalid type of dough.".

+The allowed weight of dough is in the range [1..200] grams.
+If it is outside of this range throw an Exception with the message "Dough weight should be in the range [1..200].".